-The level crossings at Maroondah Highway, Lilydale and Manchester Road, Mooroolbark will be removed by building a rail bridge over the road.
+The level crossings at Maroondah Highway, Lilydale and Manchester Road, Mooroolbark are being removed by building rail bridges over the road.

 Both level crossings will be gone in 2022.

 For regular information about the progress of this project, sign up for email updates.

 On behalf of the Victorian Government, the Level Crossing Removal Project is overseeing the removal of 75 dangerous and congested level crossings across Melbourne by 2025.

 John and William streets, Lilydale – changed traffic conditions